 Learn more about Information and Privacy Management at the university.

-It’s only natural for parents to be concerned about their children's futures, including their career paths.
+It’s only natural for parents to be concerned about their students' futures, including their career paths.
 However, in the first year of post-secondary studies, it is best to support academic choices whether they seem “career worthy” or not.
-Placing too much emphasis on education as a route to a career may simply cause additional pressure on your child.
+Placing too much emphasis on education as a route to a career may simply cause additional pressure on your student.
 Students often switch majors or career paths more than once before finding the right fit.
 It’s important for them to keep their options open.

 Advisors in Career Development and Experiential Learning are available to support students who have started to think about workplace options.